roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 });
 ```

-1. Save the file, close the editor, and re run your application.
+8. Save the file, close the editor, and re run your application.

-1. Test by visiting the new `add-message` route.
+9. Test by visiting the new `add-message` route.
 Use a URL similar to:

 ``` text
 http://[YOUR_VMS_IP]/add-message?message=Cool!
 ```

-1. Check the window running the application, does it show a successful insert?
+10. Check the window running the application, does it show a successful insert?
 If not, see if there's an error in the code.

-1. Switch to the window where you are connected to your database.
+11. Switch to the window where you are connected to your database.
 At the `communication=>` prompt, run the following query and verify that your "Cool!" message was inserted.

 ``` sql
 select * from messages;
 ```

 <!-- ------------------------ -->
-## Bonus: Reading from Cloud SQL
+## Bonus:Reading from Cloud SQL
 Duration: 10

 At this point you should have a sense of how to work through this process.
 If you're feeling brave, and if you have the time, try and create a new route in the application to read back the messages and display them to the page.
 An outline of the steps might look like:

 1. Create a placeholder route and controller method for '/read-messages'.

 2. Use the same SQL client to query the DB for all messages.

 3. Use the res object to respond with a string that contains all messages.

 If you need help forming the query, [here is another tutorial](https://www.postgresqltutorial.com/postgresql-select/).